James Morton's tea loaf

 - 1 egg, beaten with a pinch of salt

 - In a large bowl, weigh the flour and sugar.
-With your fingers, rub in the salt at one side and the sachet of dried yeast on the opposite side, as the salt can stop the yeast working.
+With your fingers, rub in the salt at one side and the dried yeast on the opposite side, as the salt can stop the yeast working.

 - Add the milk and eggs, and mix together until it forms a coherent dough (use your dough to mop up any flour sticking to the side of the bowl).